 Sean Hoar, a former federal cyber attorney for the Department of Justice, heads Lewis Brisbois’ national Data Privacy & Cybersecurity Team.
 The Team has managed responses to thousands of data security incidents in all business sectors – from relatively simple device theft containing proprietary or consumer information, to catastrophic system compromises affecting millions of consumers.
-We were recognized by Advisen, an international cyber insurance industry association, as the 2019 “Cyber Law Firm of the Year.”
+We were recognized by Advisen, an international cyber insurance industry association, as the 2019 and 2020 “Cyber Law Firm of the Year.”
 Our Team includes an additional former Department of Justice cyber attorney and twelve Certified Information Privacy Professionals.
 Our lawyers understand complex technology and are devoted to customer service.
 We have particular expertise working with the Payment Card Industry Data Security Standard (PCI DSS) and the Health Insurance Portability and Accountability Act (HIPAA).
 Supported by a full-service law firm, our team employs a holistic approach to data privacy and cybersecurity, offering a suite of proactive services to help clients keep their data private and secure, providing a rapid response to any digital crisis with fully managed breach response services, and delivering defensive litigation services when necessary.

 The Lewis Brisbois team is available 24/7/365 and is geographically distributed across the nation to help clients protect their data, and to respond and remediate any type of data security incident.